forrestjacobs/forrestjacobs.com/content/nixos-on-wsl.md

 in function 'ls'
 ```

 Uh oh.
 Obviously, there are important directories missing from my path.
-It turns out that I was missing configuration
+It turns out that I was missing some
-that tells NixOS to set up _fish_[^3]:
+configuration[^3]:

 ```
 programs.fish.enable = true;